Confocal families of plane algebraic curves: Which degree- curves can admit confocal families?

 A naive dimension count then gives that the set of curves with $c$ fixed foci should have dimension

+since fixing \(c\) foci is expected to impose \(2c\) real conditions.
 Now $N_d-2c$ is negative for $d\ge 3$.
 So we should expect that a general smooth curve of degree $d\ge 3$ does not belong to a positive-dimensional confocal family; among smooth curves, only conics have room for such a family.

-More generally, let $V_{d,g,c}$ denote the equiclassical family of irreducible plane curves of degree $d$, genus $g$, and class $c$ \cite{Sh}*{p.~196}.
+More generally, let $V_{d,g,c}$ denote the equiclassical family of irreducible plane curves of degree $d$, genus $g$, and class $c$ \cite{Sh98}*{p.~196}.
 Its expected dimension is

 Fixing $c$ foci should again impose $2c$ conditions, so the expected dimension of the confocal locus is